msurovcak/msurovcak/README.md

 ### Hi there 👋

-Director of Platform Engineering at Phrase.
+I’m Martin — Director of Platform Engineering at Phrase.

-I am generally interested in nice code, purpose, honesty and fun.

-- MacOS and I use Sway on Arch btw.
+I care about clean code, building things with purpose, and working with honesty (and a bit of fun).

+**Tech I enjoy / work with**
+- macOS (and when Linux, yes: Arch, btw)
 - zsh
-- nvim/Sublime Text
+- Neovim
 - Source Code Pro
 - AWS
-- Python, Ruby, Golang
+- Python · Ruby · Go
 - Kubernetes
-- Hashi (or IBM?) stack (Packer, Terraform, Vault)
+- Hashi stack (Packer, Terraform, Vault)

-In free time:
+**Outside of work**

-- father
+- dad
-- biker
+- bikes
-- beer & burgers
+- craft beer & burgers
-- coffee snob
+- coffee snob ☕

-Living in Prague, CZ
+📍 Prague, CZ